Room Selection for Current Students

 The selection for each group application process first entails staff reviewing the submitted applications to determine which groups meet the application requirements.
 Next, the qualified groups are ranked by their total combined earned credits (see eligibility above).
 Groups with the highest combined earned credits will be approved in this order, based on availability.
 All applicants will be contacted about their status in the process.

-All other floors besides the all-female floors are designated all-gender.
+All other floors besides the all-female and all-male floors are designated all-gender.
 This means one room on the floor may be designated male residents and the next room may be designated female residents.
 It also means students of different genders may choose to live together in a room on these floors (see All-Gender Rooms below).

 Upperclass students in the room selection process of varying genders may choose to live together in a room on all-gender floors.
 Should any student depart their housing assignment, the remaining roommate(s) would have 72 hours to find a replacement roommate to fill the vacancy; if a replacement is not found, the space would be designated as single-gender for administrative assignment; this would result in the apartment roommate or triple/quad roommate of the departing student moving to another housing assignment to allow for the space to be available as a single-gender for the duration of the academic year.

 The elevator in Meyran Hall will remain offline for student use next academic year.
 Students requiring elevator access must select Coblentz, Blazer Hall, Shriner or Smith Hall and should request a housing accommodation.
 The Shriner Hall elevator stops at the third floor (does not go to the fourth floor).

 Every building has access to air-conditioning either through centralized air-conditioning in the building, or a window unit.